 2. The PCF sends the Npcf_SMPolicyControl_UpdateNotify service operation by sending the HTTP POST request with "{notificationUri}/delete" as the callback URI to trigger the SMF to request the release of the PDU session as defined in clause 4.2.3.3 of 3GPP TS 29.512 [9].
 The request includes resource URI of the individual SM policy to be deleted and the cause why the PCF requests the termination.

-3. The SMF sends an HTTP "200 OK" response to the PCF.
+3. The SMF sends an HTTP "204 No Content" response to the PCF.

 4. The PCF interacts with SMF/AF/UDR/CHF/BSF according to Figure 5.2.3.1-1.